jongiddy/typle/README.md

 A Rust macro to create items for different sized tuples.

-The code below generates implementations for tuples up to 12 elements.
+The code below generates implementations for tuples up to 6 components.

 ```rust
 use typle::typle;